nitya-balaji/digit-recognizer-cnn/README.md

 ## Overview

-This project trains a CNN to recognize handwritten digits (0-9) using the MNIST dataset, a benchmark collection of 70,000 grayscale images commonly used in computer vision and machine learning.
+This project trains a Convolutional Neural Network (CNN) to recognize handwritten digits (0-9) using the MNIST dataset, a benchmark collection of 70,000 grayscale images commonly used in computer vision and machine learning.
 Each image is 28x28 pixels and labeled with the digit it represents (0-9).

 ---